lulizou/lulizou.github.io/_pages/about.md

 Prior to joining the PhD
 program, I was a post-bac fellow at NHGRI with Francis Collins.
 I double-majored in statistics and genetics at UW-Madison, and I grew up in Milwaukee, Wisconsin.
-In my spare time, I enjoy doing yoga, catching up on sci-fi/fantasy TV shows, and playing the latest Pokemon game.
+In my spare time, I enjoy doing yoga, watching Wisconsin sports, and playing the latest Pokemon game.